zavolanlab/htsinfer/CONTRIBUTING.md

 ## Submitting issues

-Please choose a template when submitting an issue: choose the [Bug report template][res-bug-report] only when reporting bugs; for all other issues, choose the [Feature request template][res-bug-report].
-Please follow the instructions in the template.
+Please choose a template when submitting an issue: choose the [**bug report** template][bug-report] only when reporting bugs; for all other issues, choose the [**feature request** template][bug-report].
+Please follow the instructions in the templates.

 You do not need to worry about adding labels or milestones for an issue, the project maintainers will do that for you.
 However, it is important that all issues are written concisely, yet with enough detail and with proper references (links, screenshots, etc.) to allow other contributors to start working on them.
-For bug reports, it is essential that they include reproducible examples.
+For bug reports, it is essential that they include all information required to reproduce the bug.

 Please **do not** use the issue tracker to ask usage questions, installation problems etc., unless they appear to be bugs.
 For these issues, please use